hassanrauf1/Mind-Autonomous-Research-Intelligence-Agent-/README.md

 </div>

-Mind represents Pakistan's declaration that in the global AI revolution, **we are not just participants—we are leaders**.
+Mind represents Pakistan's declaration that in the global AI revolution, **we are not just participants we are leaders**.

 ### The Pakistan Advantage
 - 🏛️ **Data Sovereignty**: Local processing without international cloud dependency